celdond/HTTP-Server/README.md

-# HTTPSServer
+# HTTP Server
-An HTTPS Server constructed from the ground up.
+An HTTP Server constructed from the ground up.